Austin Steward

+Legacy

 Steward made his way to Rochester, New York.
 Initially he worked for Darius Comstock, president of the Manumission Society, and took classes to increase his education.
 Before his escape, he had consulted about pursuing legal manumission but was discouraged that it would take too long.
-In 1817 he started what became a successful business in Rochester, opening his own meat market and general store.
-He gradually acquired considerable property.
 According to his autobiography, he gave a speech on July 5, 1827, the celebration of final emancipation of slaves in New York, and gained press coverage of the event.

+Steward was also involved in abolitionist activities and supported formerly enslaved individuals in establishing themselves economically.
+He also assisted escaped slaves and contributed to community development efforts within Rochester's Black community.

 In 1831, Steward went to British North America, devoting himself to aiding fugitive slaves.
 He was interested in a new settlement, the Wilberforce Colony (named in honor of William Wilberforce), located north of present-day London, Ontario.
 The Colony had been founded in 1829 by African-Americans fleeing the Ohio Black Codes, as well as rioting in Cincinnati.
 Almost immediately upon his arrival, Steward was named president of the Colony's board of managers.
 Wilberforce Colony struggled, however, with internal divisions and financial difficulties, and he eventually returned, nearly destitute, to Rochester in 1837.

 His memoir, Twenty-Two Years a Slave, and Forty Years a Freeman, was published by William Alling in 1857.
 It is considered a slave narrative, detailing his early life of enslavement and escape, as well as his years of freedom and work at Wilberforce Colony.
 In the years before the American Civil War, such books sometimes became bestsellers in the North, and abolitionists drew from them in their arguments against the cruelties of slavery.

-Steward and his wife Patience had a daughter Barbara Ann Steward, who died of typhoid in 1861.
+Steward's legacy continues to be recognized through public memorials and local historical park renaming.
+In 2023, a public park in Rochester was renamed to Austin Steward Plaza in his honor for his contributions to the city development.
+His life and work are also included in educational efforts focused on slavery, emancipation, and African American leadership in New York.